Tiago-Rodrigs/Website-Weather/README.md

 # Weather App

 This is a challenge from Devchallenges.
-Developed with the technologies listed bellow.
-The app was splited in three main Components and united in App:
+Developed with the following technologies listed bellow.
+The app was splited in small components and united in App:

 <br>